kobolabs/epub-spec/README.md

 ### JavaScript Support

-Kobo’s Android and iOS platforms support JavaScript for fixed-layout and reflowable ePubs, but it is recommended not to use JavaScript in reflowable content in ways that may alter the layout of the book.
+Kobo’s Android and iOS platforms support JavaScript for Fixed Layout and reflowable ePubs, but it is recommended not to use JavaScript in reflowable content in ways that may alter the layout of the book.
 Kobo’s eInk and Desktop platforms have limited support for JavaScript, and do not support interactive JavaScript elements. ePubs with JavaScript should contain fallback statements.
 This way, platforms that do not support JavaScript can still produce a coherent reading experience.
 Thorough testing on all platforms is strongly recommended to ensure that fallback as well as JavaScript content renders correctly.

 **Disabling Menu Activation for Interactive Elements**